siddhant-vij/SimpleDB-Engine/README.md

 ## Future Improvements

+- **Enhanced Query Processing**: Introduce more complex querying capabilities for advanced SQL queries.
+- **Improved Transaction Management**: Implement transaction management with the ability to Commit/Rollback changes to a consistent state with a complete focus on ACID properties.
+- **Performance Optimization**: Optimize data storage and retrieval processes for faster access times.
 - **Security and Authentication**: Add security and user authentication mechanisms for improved database access.
-- **Enhanced Query Processing**: Introduce more complex querying capabilities.
-- **Improved Transaction Management**: Implement more sophisticated transaction management to handle larger volumes of concurrent operations.
-- **Performance Optimization**: Optimize data storage and retrieval processes for faster access times.
 - **GUI Interface**: Develop a graphical user interface for easier database management.

 <br>